ratmod/ratmod.github.io/docs/config-command-reference.md

 ## Personalization

 Be unique.
 Set your nickname by using `set name "yourname"`.
 Also set your model with `set model <modelname>`.
-Use the `body/head` format to set the head differently.
-Example: `set model beret/sarge`
+Use the `model/skin` format to select a different skin of a model.
+Example: `set model beret/headcrash`.

+Models for team games are set with `set team_model <modelname`.
+You can sett a different model for the head using `set headmodel <modelname>` and `set team_headmodel <modelname>`.

 Personalize your rail color with a hue value from 0-360.
 Examples:

 - `set color1 H240` (rail core)
 - `set color2 H140` (rail trail)

+`color2` will also affect the color your model's bright shell / outline depending on the server configuration.

 ## Helpful Binds and Commands